 Sundragon Pottery is a not-for-profit community organisation.
-We began life in 2013, when Becky Belcher, Fiona Scanlan and other refugees from the seven potteries that suddenly closed down across Birmingham, set up the studio to have somewhere to “play with clay”.
+We began life in 2013, when Becky Belcher, Fiona Scanlan and other refugees from the seven potteries that suddenly closed down across Birmingham, set up a studio at The Old Printworks (OPW) to have somewhere to “play with clay”.

 Since then we have flourished into a busy and vital hub for the local community, driven by the determination and benevolence of our members.
-During this time we have seen the transformative power of clay, the way it can change people’s lives, and we are on a mission to make ceramics accessible to everyone.
-In order to do this, we need to expand from our current location.
+During this time we have seen the transformative power of clay, the way it can change people’s lives, and we are on a mission to make ceramics accessible to as many people as possible.

 VISION AND VALUES